The application process

 Read through the entry requirements to ensure you are eligible.

-Please ensure that you attach all supporting documentation listed in the check list to your application (please disregard conflicting information in the application form itself, the guidance notes give all the correct information so please follow these).
+Please ensure that you attach all supporting documentation listed in the check list to your application.
 If you are unable to send all of the documentation please contact the admissions office (firstname.lastname@example.org) within good time before the final deadline day to request help.

 Any documents you wish to upload and cannot see where to do so please upload in the ‘Additional Information’ section towards the end of the online application.